Copilot-Language/copilot/copilot-theorem/README.md

 ### Some examples

-Some examples are in the *examples* folder.
-The `Driver.hs` contains the `main` function to run any example.
-Each other example file exports a specification `spec` and a proof scheme `scheme`.
-You can change the example being run just by changing one *import* directive in `Driver.hs`.

-These examples include:
+Some examples are in the *examples* folder, including:

 * `Incr.hs` : a straightforward example in the style of the previous one.
 * `Grey.hs` : an example where two different implementations of a periodical